-Yes, it is possible to get disability benefits for narcolepsy.
-To qualify for disability benefits for narcolepsy, an individual must meet the Social Security Administration (SSA) criteria.
+Yes, it is possible to get disability benefits for narcolepsy if you can prove your narcolepsy prevents you from holding a job and your medical condition is worsening for at least one year or more.
+To qualify for disability benefits for narcolepsy, an individual must meet the Social Security Administration (SSA) criteria mentioned in the Blue Book.

 The SSA evaluates narcolepsy under the listing for sleep-related disorders.
 To be eligible, an applicant must provide medical evidence that confirms the diagnosis of narcolepsy and demonstrates the severity of their symptoms has been lasting for at least 12 months or more.

-Narcolepsy is related to certain types of disabilities, such as sleep apnea, neurological impairments, chronic fatigue, depression, and anxiety, impacting an individual’s daily life and ability to work.
+Narcolepsy is related to certain types of disabilities, such as sleep apnea, neurological impairments, chronic pain, depression, and anxiety, impacting an individual’s daily life and ability to work.

 There are two primary types of narcolepsy: